Welcome!

 I'm a wife to my "Mr. Right".
 A momma of five.
 A maker of slow food and simple living.
 A collector of memories, a keeper of books, and a champion for books that make memories.
 An addict who likes my half-and-half with a splash of coffee.
 A fractured pot transformed by the One Who makes broken things beautiful.
 I heart homeschooling, brake for libraries, and am glad you're here with me on the journey!
 Be sure to subscribe to my monthly newsletter.
 Or, follow along with Facebook, Instagram, Twitter, Google +, Youtube, or Pinterest.

-Slow Cooker Chicken Stock from Kitchen Scraps
+Slow Cooker Bone Broth from Kitchen Scraps

 Slow Cooker Chicken Stock from Kitchen Scraps-The Unlikely Homeschool

-A few weeks ago, when a nasty cold bug threatened to knock all seven us out one at a time, I took action.
+A few weeks ago, when a nasty cold bug threatened to knock all seven of us out one at a time, I took action.
 I headed to my freezer to grab one of my best, tried-and-true home remedies for feeling better faster...a jar of homemade chicken stock.

-What I'm talking about is homemade-flavorful-mineral rich-goodness that you won't find on the shelves of any grocery store.
+What I'm talking about is homemade, flavorful, mineral-rich goodness that you won't find on the shelves of any grocery store.

 While this simple home remedy might seem like an old wive's tale, there is actually substantial research to prove that broth/stock made from actual animal bones...not bullion cubes or chicken breasts, but BONES...has natural healing properties.
 For more information, be sure to read The Many Benefits of Bone Broth.